 Visiting Tips for Expecting Parents and Visitors should be shared before baby is born.
 Discussing who to call, when to call and who should come to the hospital or birth center is a very important conversation to have.
 Our 4th son came 10 days early (to my surprise) and weighted in at a healthy 9 and a half pounds!
 I was very fortunate to have my 3rd successful VBAC and am grateful our NB is nursing like a champ.
-This is him at 3 days old in my Boba Wrap.
+He loves snuggling in his Boba Wrap.
 I’ve found that my babies are happiest when they’re close to Mama, and I love snuggling too!
 I wanted to share some tips from my experience that may help your birth and babymoon be as magical as possible!

 As a proud 3-time VBAC-er, I know that having a 2 day versus a 4-5 day hospital stay is a wonderful thing.
 I’m very thankful to be home with my family and in my own bed.
 I’ve been very busy multitasking with a newly turned 5 year old, 3-year old, 2 year old and newborn!
 Even though I’ve had lots of experience with pregnancy and birth, I feel as though there is still so much to learn.
 One piece of advice that I give to expectant parents is to talk ahead of time about visitors.

 Moms like me, who had a hard labor, or surgery, and then found themselves with a room full of visitors can identify.
 With my first son I was induced (which I regret), labored over 35 hours, and ended up with major surgery.
 I had invited the Grandmas and my husband for the labor (mistake on the Grandmas).
 They were not supportive as I had imagined, my MIL wouldn’t get off of her F*&%^&g cell phone while I was laboring (despite repeatedly asking her to) and my Mom (a nurse) was very nervous.
 If I took anyone it should have been a Doula!
 Then, Shortly after my son was born, I was bombarded with a roomful of visitors coming to “meet” our Newborn after delivery.
 I was sooooo tired, in a lot of pain, learning how to breastfeed and dripping blood when I walked; not the best time to have a gathering of people.
-I sat with my boobs out everywhere (by the 4th baby I didn’t care who saw my boobs, but I was a bit nervous NIP with my first), on a giant pad gushing blood every so often thinking..this is bullshit.
+I sat with my breasts out comfortably (by the 4th baby I didn’t care who saw my boobs, but I was self-conscious and nervous nursing infront of others, especially my husband’s brothers, with my first.
+I was also sitting on a giant pad gushing blood every so often thinking..this is bullshit.
 There was no need for my husband’s brothers, girlfriends, wives, aunts, uncles, friends, neighbors etc. to visit me in the hospital.

 As I lay in my hospital bed, listening to a Code Blue announcement over the loud speaker, waiting for another crotch ice pack condom from the RN, I started thinking; Hospitals are a hub where new life begins, and for many…where life ends.
 I believe that some people view birth as they view death, as an event to “pay respects.”
 Or maybe for those without any experience birthing and recovering, a time of blind excitement and little insight into how Mom and her family may be feeling.